 in your report.
 To protect your rights under the law, contact both the consumer reporting company and the information provider.

-If you are a victim of identity theft it is recommended by the Federal Trade Commission to take the following four steps as soon as possible to restore your credit rating, and keep a record with the
+If you are a victim of identity theft it is recommended by the Federal Trade Commission to take the following four steps immediately to restore your credit rating, and keep a record that includes

 Equifax: 1-800-525-6285; www.equifax.com; P.O.
 Box 740241, Atlanta, GA 30374-0241